silicx/exUMI/README.md

 ### Our Dataset

-Please check our task-specific dataset on [HF](https://huggingface.co/datasets/silicx/exUMI).
+Please check our task-specific dataset on [HF](https://huggingface.co/datasets/silicx/exUMI) and also the [UMI-Data](https://umi-data.github.io/) project.

 ## Real-world Evaluation